 "Wag the Dog" (1997).
 "It's a pageant!"
 This calming declaration, issued regularly by Hollywood smoothie Stanley Motss (Dustin Hoffman), captures the dry satire of this prescient movie about a U.S. president orchestrating a fake war to distract the press from his sexual indiscretions.
 Written nimbly by David Mamet and directed with Altman-esque looseness by Barry Levinson, the story meanders quite a bit, sometimes to its detriment, but the sequences that connect are so truthful and funny they seem extracted from a bizarre documentary.
 Robert De Niro, playing it mostly straight but still quite droll, is the mysterious government operative who recruits Motss to "produce" a fake war, but it's Hoffman—lampooning the shellacked confidence of Hollywood legend Robert Evans—who sets off the comic fireworks.

 "Waking the Dead" (2000).
-Though sometimes too earnest for its own good, Keith Gordon's unusual love story features one of the best performances from Jennifer Connelly's transition period, during which she bucked typecasting as a sexpot until landing redefining roles in "Requiem for a Dream" (2000) and "A Beautiful Mind" (2001).
-In the moody period piece, set in the '70s and '80s, Connelly plays a strident activist who falls in love with a budding politician (Billy Crudup).
+Though sometimes too earnest for its own good, Keith Gordon's unusual love story in notable for including one of Jennifer Connelly's best performances prior to her Oscar-winning turn in "A Beautiful Mind" (2001).
+For this moody period piece, which is set in the '70s and '80s, Connelly plays a strident activist who falls in love with a budding politician (Billy Crudup).
 After Connelly's character is killed in Latin America, her spirit haunts the politician while he faces a series of ethical quandaries.
 Much of the love story is doled out in flashbacks, effectively dramatizing the impact the affair had on its surviving participant.
 Crudup and Connelly generate both heat and friction as the seemingly mismatched lovers, each adroitly depicting a different worldview.

 Walsh, M. Emmet.
 Actor, b.
 1935.
 Customarily grumpy, disheveled, or bewildered (if not all three at once), Walsh is the quintessential character actor.
-His lumpy everyman look allows him to play everything from cops to hoboes to killers, and he’s just memorable enough that his appearance in a movie is like cinematic comfort food.
-Though occasionally featured on television, Walsh has done most of his extensive work in features, first gaining notice in the late ’70s and early ’80s for grabbing oddball roles by the throat.
-In the grim drama “Straight Time” (1978), he’s a hard-hearted parole officer who gets a humiliating comeuppance; in the Steve Martin farce “The Jerk” (1979), Walsh is a wacko sniper taking potshots at people whose names he finds in a phone book; in the sci-fi classic “Blade Runner” (1982), he’s the prototypical rumpled police boss trying to dodge controversy.
-The actor enjoyed one of his biggest moments in 1987, when the Coen Brothers cast him as a scurrilous detective in their celebrated neo-noir “Blood Simple,” but then it was back to the ranks of below-the-title players, where his run of under-the-radar excellence continued.
+His lumpy everyman look allows him to play everything from cops to hoboes to killers, and he’s just memorable enough that his appearance in a movie or TV show is like a serving of comfort food.
+Though occasionally featured on television, Walsh has done much of his significant work in features, first gaining notice in the late ’70s and early ’80s for grabbing oddball roles by the throat.
+In the grim drama “Straight Time” (1978), he’s a hard-hearted parole officer who gets a humiliating comeuppance; in the Steve Martin farce “The Jerk” (1979), Walsh is a wacko sniper taking potshots at people whose names he finds in a phone book; and in the sci-fi classic “Blade Runner” (1982), he’s the prototypical rumpled police boss trying to close a high-profile case fast.
+The actor enjoyed one of his biggest moments in 1987, when the Coen Brothers cast him as a scurrilous detective in their celebrated neo-noir “Blood Simple.”
+Then it was back to the ranks of below-the-title players, where his standard of quiet excellence has remained intact for decades.

 “Walter Winchell.”
 Michael Herr has made important contributions to the movies, notably penning the narration of “Apocalypse Now” (1979), but the urbane scribe hasn’t been terribly prolific as a screenwriter.
 “Walter Winchell,” a unique 1990 novel extrapolated by Herr from his script for an unmade MGM biopic, explains why.
 As the author notes in his witty preface, he considered the piece “something ‘more’ than a screenplay” whereas his producers regarded it “as something less than a screenplay.”
 Both appraisals are true; the novel lacks the emotional and narrative propulsion of a movie, but compensates with staggering prose.
 As Herr presents a dreamlike montage about the life of famed gossip-monger Walter Winchell, the writer drops lines like this one: “The people inside look at him in that New York way, like they’ve seen it all before but they don’t want to be seeing it right now.”
 Herr’s descriptions are dry and acidic all at once, perfectly complementing Winchell’s bluster.
 And while it’s easy to picture some titanic actor chewing into Herr’s best scenes, the story is presented in such an impressionistic way that it really is better read than seen.
 As an object lesson in what a screenplay needs in order to flourish, and as a joyous exploration of all the literary things a movie can’t communicate, “Walter Winchell” is something special.
 Call it cinematic literature, complete with such resplendent but unfilmable screen directions as this one: “The glamour and glory of Walter Winchell’s epoch have reached full ripeness, and can only become overripe.”